 More and more people are leaving the area

 Salame's family business is an institution in the old town - for both locals and tourists.
 The restaurant has been around since 1948, but now revenue has fallen by 80 percent.
-The employees have given up half of their salaries to avoid the closure of the establishment.
+The employees have given up half of their salaries to prevent the restaurant from closing.

 The situation is similar for many other Palestinians in the occupied West Bank.
-During the war, unemployment has increased by 35 percent, according to official figures.
-Due to increasing poverty and the lack of prospects, more and more people are leaving the area.
+During the war, unemployment rose by 35 percent, according to official figures.
+Due to increasing poverty and a lack of prospects, more and more people are leaving the area.

 No Christmas tree, no customers

-The mood in the square in front of the "Nativity" church is also not upbeat, the ARD report continues.
+The mood in the square in front of the "Nativity" church is also not upbeat, the ARD report goes on to say.
 Usually everything is richly decorated there, there is a large Christmas tree and Christmas stalls.
 Now only a few coffee and corn vendors are walking around.
 There are almost no customers.

 The church is only a few steps away, it smells of incense.
 But apart from a guard, there is no one else in the church.
-A star on the floor indicates where Jesus' manger should have been.
-In previous years, people had to wait in line for hours to enter the temple.
-Now only one nun kneels to pray on the cold stones.
+A star on the floor shows where Jesus' manger should have been.
+In previous years, people would have had to wait in line for hours to enter the temple.
+Now, only one nun kneels to pray on the cold stones.

 “Because it is now empty and I am often alone here, I come much more regularly”, says drummer Bulus.
 “When I feel hopeless, I find hope here.
-I can turn my back on what is happening otherwise.”
+I can put aside what is happening otherwise.”

 No one else comes except journalists